coldnew/pangu-spacing/README.md

      (global-pangu-spacing-mode 1)

-pangu-spacing-mode do not really insert space between English and Chinese by defaut, you should enable this option manually.
+pangu-spacing-mode do not really insert space between English and Chinese by default, you should enable this option manually.

      (setq pangu-spacing-real-insert-separtor t)

 After you enable this, space will be inserted before you save file.

-If you only want to insert whitespace in some specific mode, but just add virtual space in other mode, you can use following code to achive
+If you only want to insert whitespace in some specific mode, but just add virtual space in other mode, you can use following code to achieve
 this: (take org-mode as example)

      (add-hook 'org-mode-hook